Hit the right harvest window to minimize yield loss

 Though modern corn genetics help the crop stand better in the field longer, once it’s reached maturity, deterioration begins.
 And, when stalks start to deteriorate, yield loss potential grows quickly.

 “Standing in the field past maturity, the crop is getting weaker by the day, and the deterioration process accelerates quickly, especially when facing weather extremes,” Bollig says.
-“The stalk and shank holding the ear on the stalk can weaken and cause downed corn and yield loss.
+“The stalk and shank holding the ear on the stalk can weaken and cause down corn and yield loss.
 And the later you move into the season, the greater the loss.”

 Balancing the right crop moisture levels with potential deterioration can be difficult, but it can make all the difference in minimizing yield loss, Elmore adds.